 X-Wind designs, plans and builds airborne wind power plants for power plant operators, in cooperation with established EPC-contractors.
 Optionally, X-Wind also takes over the operation of the system via a service contract.

 Support with regard to official permits and connection to the power grid

 Commissioning of the control station, adaptation of the software

 • Technical description, scientific reports, patents

 Florian is an electronics and computer science engineer with many years of experience in the communications and technology industries.
-In 2008 he founded his communications agency, working at the intersection of entertainment, media and tech.
-Recently, he focused on consulting as well as startup collaborations as a business angel.
+Recently, he focuses on consulting as well as startup collaborations as a business angel.